-Build-A-Board will automatically run after install.
-You may click on the small icon in the tray (near the clock) for Build-A-Board menu.
+Build-A-Board will typically show the Program Files folder after install.
+Select the Build-A-Board icon to launch/run Build-A-Board.
 Refer to the on-line help, and the User's guide for features and capabilities of Build-A-Board.